rcarlsen/OpenSpritz-Android/README.md

 OpenSpritz-Android is a Spritz-like .epub reader for Android 3.0+ (API 11).
 Inspired by Miserlou's [OpenSpritz](https://github.com/Miserlou/OpenSpritz).

+This branch contains modifications to make the app function (somewhat) using Glass; the modifications are mostly to support keyboard navigation (Tab / Shift-tab for the trackpad swipes) and do not include the Glass Development Kit enhancements.

+In the absence of a file chooser on Glass, an epub path to a resource in the raw directory has been hard-coded (this resource has not been committed to the repo; you will need to supply your own epub file as a raw resource and update the URI accordingly - SpritzFragment.java:243).

 ## Lend a hand

 #### Enhancements